stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 Installations of macOS include older command-line versions of both [Emacs](http://www.gnu.org/software/emacs/) and [vim](http://www.vim.org/), as well as TextEdit, a desktop text editor.
 TextEdit is designed for light-weight word processing, and has no support for programming.
-Unless you already have a preferred editor, I suggest that you install either [Visual Studio Code](https://code.visualstudio.com) or [Oni](https://www.onivim.io/), which are powerful graphical text editors, or [Neovim](https://neovim.io) for a console Vim editor.
+This means that you will probably install your own preferred editor.

+The most popular desktop text editor is now probably [Visual Studio Code](https://code.visualstudio.com).
+[Oni](https://www.onivim.io/) is a powerful graphical text editor built on [Neovim](https://neovim.io).
+Use Neovim if you would like a modern console Vim editor.

 ### Setting The EDITOR Environment Variable

-Whichever text editor you choose, remember to set the EDITOR environment variable in your _~/.bash\_profile_ file, so that this editor is automatically invoked by command-line tools like your version control system.
+Whichever text editor you choose, remember to set the EDITOR environment variable in your _~/.bash_profile_ file, so that this editor is automatically invoked by command-line tools like your version control system.
 For example, put this line in your profile to make Neovim (_nvim_) the favored text editor: